kiatvonj/LaserDiode/README.md

 # LaserDiode
-Interfacing Computers with Instruments to Charecterize Laser Diodes
+Interfacing Instruments to Charecterize Laser Diodes.
+Code to automate an SMU and DMM with pyVISA and SCPI commands to plot IVL characteristic curves of a laser diode.